SummaryRead the full fact sheet

-Some of the symptoms include:
+Some of the immediate signs and symptoms of hay fever include:

-- a runny or stuffy nose
+- runny nose

-- itchy ears, nose and throat
+- itchy nose

 In some cases, the symptoms of hay fever can be so severe that a person can’t sleep or concentrate, and may feel tired or unwell.